 You would have to look hard to find content about Iceland that does not mention the country's sustainable and renewable energy.
 It's all true.
 In many ways, Iceland won the sustainable energy lottery.
 However, this is not to say the country is exceptional.
 Many countries have the potential to implement more sustainable energy.
 The most challenging aspect is often to make the change, and this is where Iceland can serve as a role model.

 Early in the 20th century, Icelanders built small hydroelectric dams and pipelines to capture geothermal water for home heating.
-In the 1920s, both Reykjavik and Akureyri established public utility companies building hydroelectric plants close to these cities to supply power for expanding populations.
-However, it was only in the mid 20th century that large-scale projects came online.
+In the 1920s, both Reykjavik and Akureyri established public utility companies building hydroelectric plants close to these cities to supply power to expanding populations.
+However, it was only in the mid-20th century that large-scale projects came online.
 In the 1960s, Iceland began to attract power-intensive industries and launched plans to construct large hydroelectric projects.
 In 1965, the publicly-owned National Power Company, Landsvirkjun, was established, and its first project was the construction and operation of the Búrfell Hydropower Station on the Þjórsá river.
 Within a few decades, Iceland became a substantial exporter of raw aluminum with an extensive network of hydro dams generating electricity for industrial and domestic needs.